4 Things A Vitamin B12 Deficiency Can Lead To – And How To Prevent It

 B vitamins help support adrenal function, help calm and maintain a healthy nervous system, and are all necessary for key metabolic processes.
-Vitamin B12, also known as cyanocobalamin, is necessary for DNA synthesis and affects the development of red blood cells, normal myelination (covering) of nerve cells, and the production of neurotransmitters which are essential to the nerves’ messaging system.
+Vitamin B12, also known as cyanocobalamin, is necessary for DNA synthesis and affects the development of red blood cells, normal myelination (insulation) of nerve cells, and the production of neurotransmitters which are essential to the nerves’ messaging system.

 Deficiencies of B12 can lead to:

 Know that commonly used medications like the diabetes drug metformin, birth control pills and acid suppressing meds can deplete the body of B12, promoting these concerning side effects.

 Animal-derived foods, including dairy, eggs, meat, fish and poultry are the only food sources of B12, so this important vitamin is often deficient in vegan diets.
 Good sources are clams, herring, cooked oysters and wild Alaskan salmon.

 To help meet daily needs, Dr. Weil recommends a B-complex supplement that contains a full spectrum of B vitamins, including thiamine, B12, riboflavin and niacin.
 Learn more at the Weil Vitamin Advisor.

 |Start Eating Anti-Inflammatory And Save 30%!
 A healthy lifestyle and following Dr. Weil's Anti-Inflammatory Diet can help reduce the risk of age-related concerns such as heart disease, Alzheimer's and many forms of cancer, as well as help promote a healthy immune system.
 Begin your 14-day free trial of Dr. Weil on Healthy Aging for access to anti-inflammatory shopping guides, eating tips, recipes, interactive tools, videos and more.|